The Awardees of 2016 SEAMEO-Japan ESD Award

 3. Teaching and Learning Approaches

-- The school has demonstrated effective teaching and learning approaches that have been applied to the preservation and safeguarding of cultural traditions.
+- The school has demonstrated effective teaching and learning approaches that have been applied to the Saving Energy programme.

-- The school has embedded knowledge about cultural traditions into subject disciplines and incorporated ESD principles and pedagogical methods to ensure that students are able to connect the practices in their community, in their local environment, materials and resources, and learn more effectively.
+- The school has embedded knowledge about energy conservation and other related environmental aspects into subject disciplines and incorporated ESD principles and pedagogical methods to ensure that students are able to connect the practices into their daily life, the local environment and community.

-- The school has engaged multi-sectoral partners such as education institutions, teacher-training institutions, schools, cultural institutions and professional associations to co-implement the school’s programme.
+- The school has engaged community partners such as neighbouring educational institutions, local government authorities and parent associations to co-implement the school’s programme.

-- The school’s programme has strengthened student involvement in the local community.
+- The school’s programme has strengthened student involvement and a contribution to improve the sustainable development of the local community.

 - The school has demonstrated a clear future plan on how to sustain the programme.

-- The school has integrated cultural tradition practices within the school management plan and teaching and learning activities across subjects for a long-term action strategy.
+- The school has integrated energy saving practices within the school management plan and teaching and learning activities across subjects for a long-term action strategy.

-- Results, during/after implementation, have revealed the effectiveness and benefits of the school’s programme to students, teachers, parents and the wider community.
+- Results, both during and after implementation, have revealed the effectiveness and benefits of the school’s programme to students, teachers, parents and the wider community.